BilalKmohmand/turbo-spork_exe/replit.md

-# BrainBoost - AI Education Platform
+# Gradeio - AI Education Platform

 ## Overview

-BrainBoost is a full-featured AI-powered education platform where students can upload homework for AI solutions and teachers can review and grade student work.
+Gradeio is a full-featured AI-powered education platform where students can upload homework for AI solutions and teachers can review and grade student work.
 It's a complete SaaS application with authentication, role-based dashboards, and AI-powered tools.

 ## User Preferences